String.Split Method (Char, Int32, StringSplitOptions)

 Each element of separator defines a separate delimiter character.
 If the options parameter is None, and two delimiters are adjacent or a delimiter is found at the beginning or end of this instance, the corresponding array element contains Empty.

 If there are more than count substrings in this instance, the first count minus 1 substrings are returned in the first count minus 1 elements of the return value, and the remaining characters in this instance are returned in the last element of the return value.

 If count is greater than the number of substrings, the available substrings are returned and no exception is thrown.

 TheSplit methods allocate memory for the returned array object and a String object for each array element.
 If your application requires optimal performance or if managing memory allocation is critical in your application, consider using the IndexOf or IndexOfAny method, and optionally the Compare method, to locate a substring within a string.

 If you are splitting a string at a separator character, use the IndexOf or IndexOfAny method to locate a separator character in the string.
 If you are splitting a string at a separator string, use the IndexOf or IndexOfAny method to locate the first character of the separator string.
 Then use the Compare method to determine whether the characters after that first character are equal to the remaining characters of the separator string.

 In addition, if the same set of characters is used to split strings in multiple Split method calls, consider creating a single array and referencing it in each method call.
 This significantly reduces the additional overhead of each method call.

-In the .NET Framework 3.5 and earlier versions, if the Split method is passed a separator that is a null reference (Nothing in Visual Basic) or contains no characters, the method uses a slightly different set of characters to split the string than the Trim method does to trim the string.
+In the .NET Framework 3.5 and earlier versions, if the Split method is passed a separator that is null or contains no characters, the method uses a slightly different set of characters to split the string than the Trim method does to trim the string.
 In the .NET Framework 4, both methods use an identical set of Unicode white-space characters.